searchkit/searchkit/docs/components/basics/hits.md

 ## Props
 - `hitsPerPage` *(Number)*: Number of results displayed per page
 - `highlightFields` *(Array<string>)*: Array of highlighted fields.
 Any highlight matches will be returned in the result.highlight[fieldName].
 See above for example.
+- `customHighlight` *(Object)*: Optional.
+Allows any custom highlight behavior to control the number of fragments, fragment sizes, and highlighter.
+Passed through directly to elasticsearch as the value for `highlight`.
+See the [elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-highlighting.html) for further details.
 - `mod` *(string)*: Optional.
 A custom BEM container class.
   - Searchkit ships with defaults for `sk-hits-grid` and `sk-hits-list`
 - `itemComponent` *(ReactComponent)*: React component used for each hit render.